GatorCogitate/cogitate_tool/README.md

 ## About the Feature

 The Feature 1 tool was built with the purpose of trying to determine if there was a student within the group who was only writing test cases.
+The feature 2 tool determines who is not contributing to test cases.
 The tool pydriller was used to retrieve information regarding commits from any repository and the program will scan through looking for the word "test".
 The program will display the following information.